Musée d'Orsay tickets

 Yes, audio guides are available in different languages to enhance your experience inside the museum.

-The ticket price for the Musée d'Orsay varies depending on the type: the skip-the-line ticket costs €17.
+Ticket prices vary depending on the type: the skip-the-line ticket costs €17.
 Additionally, you can purchase the audio guide for a few extra euros or choose a guided tour for €55.

 Musée d'Orsay Opening Hours

-The Musée d'Orsay is open every day except Mondays from 9:30 AM to 6:00 PM.
-On Thursdays, the museum closes at 9:45 PM.
+The Musée d'Orsay is open every day except Mondays from 9:30 a.m. to 6:00 p.m.
+The museum closes at 9.45 p.m. on Thursdays.

-How to Get to the Musée d'Orsay?
+How to Get to the Musée d'Orsay

 Visit the Musée d'Orsay